temporalio/reference-app-orders-go/docs/deploy-on-k8s.md

-The API services are deployed as standard Kubernetes Deployments and connect to the shared MongoDB instance using the `mongo` service within the cluster.
+The API services are deployed as standard Kubernetes Deployments and connect to the shared MongoDB instance using the `mongo` service within the Kubernetes cluster.
 Since the API services are stateless, they can be horizontally scaled if needed.

 ## Using the Application